Why Primary?

 Compromise vs. Capitulation

-Davids claims an 83% bipartisanship rate.
+Davids claims a high bipartisanship rate.
 She wears it like a badge.
 But bipartisanship is only a virtue when both sides are negotiating in good faith.
 When one side is dismantling democracy, meeting in the middle isn't courage.
 It's drift.

-- The framing problem.
-The Laken Riley Act (H.R.
-7511) mandated detention of undocumented immigrants charged with theft-related offenses and passed the House with only 37 of 213 Democrats supporting it.
-Just 17%.
-When bills like this pass with bipartisan cover, the machinery of mass detention gets a Democratic stamp of approval whether you voted for it or not.
+• The framing problem.
+The Laken Riley Act mandated detention of undocumented immigrants charged with theft-related offenses.
+It passed the House in March 2024 with only 37 Democrats supporting it.
+Davids was one of them.
+When it came back in January 2025, she voted for it again, one of 48 Democrats.
 The question isn't just how you vote.
 It's whether you fight.

 Foreign Policy and Priorities

 The 3rd District has real infrastructure needs right here.
 The Upper Turkey Creek Levee in Merriam protects hundreds of homes and 80 businesses.
 It took years to secure $23.9 million in federal funding for it.
-Meanwhile, Davids voted to send $17.6 billion in a single aid package overseas.
+Meanwhile, Davids voted to send $26 billion overseas in a single package, roughly $17 billion of it in military aid to Israel.

-- The cost at home.
+• The cost at home.
 Kansas hasn't fully funded special education since 2011.
 Six Johnson County school districts face a $133 million gap between special education costs and state reimbursement.
-The Panasonic plant in De Soto created 4,000 jobs.
-Imagine what $17.6 billion invested at home could build.
+The Panasonic plant in De Soto is open, with about 1,000 of 4,000 promised jobs filled so far.
+The clean energy credits that brought it here are being gutted.
+Imagine what those billions invested at home could build.